 Julie Main passed away after a long and courageous battle with cancer in 2009.
 In celebration of the legacy Julie left behind, IHRSA proudly offers the Julie Main Woman Leader Scholarship each year for IHRSA’s Annual International Convention and Trade Show.

-In 2010, Helen Durkin, IHRSA's Executive Vice President of Public Policy, wrote a poignant article about Julie's legacy for a women's health blog.
+Helen Durkin, IHRSA's Executive Vice President of Public Policy, wrote a poignant article about Julie's legacy for a women's health blog.
 Read it here.

 About the Scholarship